The Best Barbell Exercises for Building Muscle

 For all of these smaller exercises, you can get away with using a standard barbell, but it helps to get a curl-bar or “EZ-Bar” (such as this one from Rogue).
 These smaller, angled barbells make it more convenient to do smaller barbell lifts, ranging from biceps curls to triceps extensions to pullovers.
 Plus, having a second barbell means that you can do your exercises in supersets, making your workouts much shorter.
 They use the same weight plates and collars, making them a simple addition to a barbell home gym.

-The Skull Crusher
+The Barbell Skull Crusher

 The skull crusher is the best barbell exercise for building bigger triceps.
 As we covered above, our triceps extend our elbows while moving them back.
 Lifts like the bench press extend our elbows while moving them forwards, preventing our triceps from fully engaging.
 That’s where the skull crusher comes in.